 To be able to install Android applications on Windows 11 without using emulator software, the way is by using the Windows Subsystem for Android, you can follow the steps above.

-Make sure you already have ADB system-wide and turn on the Virtual Machine Platform Feature feature on your computer or laptop. maybe useful.
+Ensure you already have ADB system-wide and turn on the Virtual Machine Platform Feature feature on your computer or laptop. maybe useful.
 If you have any questions or problems, please write them in the comments column.